What is the IQ of Taylor Swift?

 3. Does a high IQ guarantee success?

-While a high IQ can be an advantage in certain areas, success is influenced a multitude of factors, including determination, hard work, and opportunities.
+While a high IQ can be an advantage in certain areas, success is influenced a multitude of factors, including determination, hard work, and opportunity.
+Intelligence alone does not guarantee success in any field.

 In conclusion, the IQ of Taylor Swift remains unknown to the public.
 However, it is important to remember that intelligence is a complex and multifaceted trait that cannot be solely determined a single numerical score.
 Taylor Swift’s immense success in the music industry is a testament to her talent, hard work, and creativity, which extend far beyond any IQ measurement.